 High Additional Cost (shipping and tax)

-Additional costs like shipping and taxes can also contribute to cart abandonment.
+Additional costs like shipping and taxes can also contribute to shopping carts abandonment.
 This is because customers often have an expected total cost in mind when they add items to their cart and are disappointed when they are faced with unexpected charges at checkout.

 Frustrating or Time-consuming checkout